 • Maintain a healthy weight.

-In “How Not to Die”, Doctor Greger notes these aspects of liver disease:
+In the book “How Not to Die”, Doctor Greger gies this advice:

-• So: Avoid excess calories, cholesterol, saturated fat, alcohol and sugar.
+• Avoid excess calories, cholesterol, saturated fat, alcohol and sugar.

 But on the positive side:

-• Berries, grapes, plums, red cabbage, and red onions are protective of the liver.
-Their red/blue/purple pigments (Anthocyanins) help prevent fat accumulation in the liver.
+• Berries, grapes, plums, red cabbage, red onions, and coffee are protective of the liver.

 Link to my post on “How Not to Die”